jacquiet/wp_theme_options/README.md

     <menuIcon>        - the module's menu icon
 </module>
 ```

+Note that currently ECF supports writing only in the options table (native for WordPress).
+Due to this, the 'collection' node, in the example above, contains two sub-nodes - 'optionGroup' and 'optionName'.
+Developers familiar with the add_option WP API will probably recognize these.
+Behind the curtains, ECF interacts with this API to perform the CRUD operations for managing your custom fields.

 The 'pages' node contains 'page' nodes.
 A 'page' node contains your entire page definition.
 Let's look at a 'page' node: